 Yet by 1906, due to the displacement of Chinese in other areas of the state, Oakland had gained 1,500 Chinese to its population.
 The Chinese community finally settled around 8th and Webster Streets where a business center sprang up with financing from very prominent and enterprising Chinese-owned firms.
 There were laundries, restaurants, retail stores, herb shops, and gaming rooms.
 Madison Square was a district of small Stick-style Victorian houses and light industry.

 After the 1906 earthquake and fire thousands of Chinese poured into Oakland to escape the devastation in San Francisco.
-Our location of our Chinatown is the latest (and hopefully last) in a long line of relocations.
+Oakland's current Chinatown is the latest (and hopefully the last) in a long line of relocations.
 Racial discrimination kept the Chinese community moving in Oakland.
 The first Chinatown was located around 14th and Washington Streets in the early 1860s.
 Then the community resettled in the east side of Telegraph Avenue at 17th Street.
 A fire in 1867 destroyed the Telegraph Avenue enclave which had grown significantly with the influx of Chinese men who had come to California to work on a variety of public works projects after the building of the the transcontinental railroads.
 They built the dams that formed Lake Chabot and Lake Temescal.
 They helped dredge the Tidal Canal that made Alameda an island.
 They also worked in jute mills and in the redwoods, clearing trees.
 They worked in explosives factories and in the fishing industries.
 The Chinese were again forced to move to the west side of San Pablo Avenue between 17th and 19th Streets, then to the Embarcadero between Brush and Castro Streets.

 Just two months after the earthquake, the former chief of police and president of the South Improvement Club Louis Schaffer pleaded with city officials to restrict the growth of Chinatown.
 Schaffer, in a written resolution to council and the board of health, requested they: